CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ## Kubernetes High Level Architecture

-- An orchestrator of contenarized applications
+- An orchestrator of containarized applications
 - Two types of linux hosts
 - One or more Masters : brain & memory
 - A bunch of Nodes : muscles - where the pods are actually deployed

 Note:

+- containerized applications : for example docker
 - Masters & Nodes (Minions)
 - Masters decide on which node to schedule application services on; monitor the cluster; implement changes; respond to events
 - Nodes are where the application services run; report back to the masters; watch for changes.
-- Masters and Nodes can be are metal servers or VMs (in Openstack of course)
+- Masters and Nodes can be bare metal servers or VMs (in Openstack of course)

 ---